jens-limbach/SSv2-webhook-sync-and-async/README.md

 # CRM Webhook Service

 A minimal Express-based webhook microservice for SAP Sales and Service Cloud V2 that demonstrates both synchronous and asynchronous integration patterns.
-This service receives webhooks from SAP CRM, calculates custom scores based on ABC classification, and updates accounts accordingly.
+This service receives webhooks from SAP Sales and Service Cloud V2, calculates custom scores based on ABC classification, and updates accounts accordingly.

+This is a very simplified example.
+You could achieve the same result also with the in-app no-code tools of the in-build customization (a simple if this than that) but I want with this example to show the different nature of the sync and async options you have when writing custom logic.
+Also I want to convince you that this is a very powerful option to do custom code with external microservices.
+Your business logic inside those "cloud functions" can then get as complicated as you want ;)

+Personaly I would recommend to build this central extension microservice where you can place all your endpoints for custom logic and maintain all your custom code in a central place.

 ## ✨ Features